 “Successfully measuring tritium is a significant breakthrough, demonstrating the potential of our Raman system to become an integral part of future fusion fuel cycle diagnostics.
 It has shown the potential to provide precise isotopic analysis at various points across a reactor system without the need for offline handling or multiple measurement methods.
 This system could conceivably become a core component for making tritium measurements – a fundamental factor for a commercially viable fusion future.”

-Looking to the future, Dr Rhea Sam sees plenty of potential for the system: “Ultimately, there’s still work to be done to make it commercially viable, scalable and widely deployable.
-However, a robust, tritium-compatible instrument that can repeatedly detect multiple gas species simultaneously in a varied range of atmospheric conditions will have immeasurable benefits for the fusion industry.
-And if, as we anticipate, we can develop a hand-held instrument, it’s literally going to be a game-changer.”
+Dr Rhea Sam sees plenty of potential for the system: “The team still has work to do to make the system commercially viable, scalable, and widely deployable.
+However, developing a robust, tritium-compatible instrument that detects multiple gas species in varied conditions will greatly benefit the fusion industry.
+Furthermore, if the team succeeds in creating a handheld version, the instrument will truly transform fusion monitoring.”

 Dr Michael Foster commented, “The FIP Showcase Day was an excellent opportunity to meet other scientists and stakeholders in this venture to make fusion a reality.
-I feel the GRADE project exemplifies what the Fusion Industry Programme was designed to do: accelerate innovation, close technical gaps, and bring advanced technologies closer to deployment in real fusion environments.”
+The GRADE project perfectly demonstrates how the Fusion Industry Programme accelerates innovation, closes technical gaps, and advances technologies toward deployment in real fusion environments.”

 GRADE 3 is due to commence in July 2025.